 3. Monitor Ongoing Performance

 Vendor score carding is useful for helping companies make informed business decisions.
 Yet, because foreign supplier reevaluation and record keeping are two pillars of a compliant FSVP, it is no longer just a good practice to monitor supplier performance and risk.
-Companies should actively be tracking KPIs and using these insights to ensure all suppliers are consistently meeting regulatory requirements.
+Companies should actively be tracking KPIs and using these insights to ensure all suppliers are consistently meeting regulatory requirements to avoid citations such as Form 483's.

 About SafetyChain Software